liamzdenek/affirm-application/memory-bank/activeContext.md

 ## Current Status

-We are at the initial implementation phase of the Merchant Analytics Dashboard project.
-The architecture has been defined and documented, the NX workspace has been initialized, and we are now setting up the package structure.
+We have made significant progress on the Merchant Analytics Dashboard project.
+The architecture has been defined and documented, the NX workspace has been initialized, and we have implemented both the frontend and API components.
+We are now working on the AWS CDK infrastructure for deployment.

 ## Recent Decisions